How businesses are helping to deliver the Armed Forces Covenant

 Previously, members of the Armed Forces deployed overseas could lose their motor insurance no claims discounts when they returned to the UK.
 This meant that experienced drivers, who hadn’t been involved in a road traffic accident, were paying the same high premiums as newly qualified drivers.
 In addition, service personnel also faced cancellation fees when posted overseas at short notice.
 As a result of this change, service personnel and their families will no longer face these additional costs and several providers extend this offer to their families too, but it is important to check any exclusions with insurance providers: a full list of those who have signed up to the motor insurance offer, and what specifically they offer, can be found on the Association of British Insurers website.

 Since March 2017, Armed Forces personnel have no longer had to pay cancellation fees for their broadband and media packages when posted overseas, or to another part of the UK not covered by their provider.
 However, as a result of this change, service personnel will no longer be disadvantaged by the mobile nature of service life.

 Since October 2015, armed forces families who are posted overseas have been able to suspend their UK mobile phone contracts until they return to the UK.
 This change extended existing commitments made to service personnel to their spouses and children.

 Companies who have committed include:

-- Vodafone, who have committed to enable armed forces families to suspend mobile contracts for two years (separate arrangements are in place for those deploying for more than 2 years)
+- Vodafone, who have committed to enable armed forces families to suspend mobile contracts for three years

 - Three, who have committed to suspend contracts of spouses joining their partners abroad for 12 months, and if deployed for more than 12 months a discount will be applied to any termination charges